-There it continued its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter, a period broken only by another several weeks spent in Corps Reserve during the Christmas period, encamped well behind the lines and in close proximity to the city of Amiens.
+There it continued its watch in and out of the trenches of the Somme - not without casualties - during the late fall and early winter, a period broken only by Lance Corporal Tuff's further promotion, to the rank of corporal on November 23 and by another several weeks spent in Corps Reserve during the Christmas period, encamped well behind the lines and in close proximity to the city of Amiens.

-(Right below: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)
+(Right above: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)

-It was on January 11 that the Newfoundland Battalion was ordered out of Corps Reserve and its lodgings at Camps en Amienois from where it would make its way on foot to the community of Airaines.
+It had been on January 11 that the Newfoundland Battalion was to be ordered out of Corps Reserve and its lodgings at Camps en Amienois from where it would make its way on foot to the community of Airaines.
 From the railway station there it was to entrain for the small town of Corbie where it had thereupon taken over billets which it had already occupied for a short period only two months before.